 LTL shipment rating is becoming more sophisticated with LTL carriers creating stronger customer and location profiles.
 Delivery profiling can include zip code mapping, formal reporting by drivers and even digital photo taking to document the delivery location, as well as its characteristics and the service level offered.

 This enhanced attention to customer profiles means businesses may need to improve their logistics and customer profiles to ensure the best customer experience.
 Shippers can use accurate delivery profiles to notate accessorial services on the bill of lading ensuring the carrier has a clear understanding of the delivery requirements.
-The result, a delivery that meets the customer expectation.
-Additionally, backside processes are improved with the carrier delivery charges matching with the carrier invoice, creating a streamlined match pay process for logistics and accounting.
+The result is a delivery that meets the customer’s expectations.
+Additionally, backside processes are improved with the carrier delivery charges matching with the carrier invoice, creating a streamlined match-pay process for logistics and accounting.

 Read about Accessorial Trends here.